 My second solo book project is provisionally titled Queer Geek Politics: Digital Social Justice and Media Fandom.
 This project examines the role that online fan cultures played in the digital circulation of ideas about â€œsocial justiceâ€ between 2000 and 2015.
 The engagements with gender, race, and disability politics within communities organized around science fiction film and television fandom have been, I suggest, a crucible where digital discourses of social justice that now circulate widely on social media were formed.
 In the wake of the 2016 election, online communitiesâ€™ roles in the rise of the so-called alt right have been the subject of much journalistic and scholarly discussion; my work aims to track a less publicized but no less important set of genealogies for left discourses of gender, sexuality, race, and disability.

-Finally, I am a founding member of the Transformative Digital Humanities collective, which is working to highlight the work of critical queer, feminist, and ethnic studies work in and with digital scholarly practices.
+Finally, I am a founding member of the Transformative Digital Humanities collective, which works to highlight the work of critical queer, feminist, and ethnic studies work in and with digital scholarly practices.
 I discuss the history of #transformDH in “From Transformative Works to #transformDH: Digital Humanities as (Critical) Fandom,” my contribution to the September 2018 digital humanities special issue of American Quarterly, in which I argue that we can productively consider digital humanities (and most other academic fields) as a fan community.